Nonasymptotic one-and two-sample tests in high dimension with unknown covariance structure: Introduction

 Observe that we can always formally subsume setting~\eqref{eq:mmodel} into setting~\eqref{eq:mmodel_2sample}, by letting $m$ go to infinity \GB{and/or} assuming (if needed) that the covariance of $Y_1$ is zero.
 Therefore, in the contribution section we will concentrate mainly on setting~\eqref{eq:mmodel_2sample}.

-\GB{The problem~\eqref{eq:mmodel} (and numerous extensions thereof) has been (at least for the zero mean test problem, i.e. $\eta=0$) a long-time subject of attention in mathematical statistics, in particular since the seminal works of \citet{Ing82,Ing93} in the Gaussian white noise model (see next section for a more detailed discussion of related literature).} In this work, we will consider the situation where the involved distributions are either Gaussian or of bounded norm (and hence sub-Gaussian), \GB{but with unknown covariance matrix acting as a nuisance parameter.}
+The problem~\eqref{eq:mmodel} (and numerous extensions thereof) has been \JB{ a long-time subject of attention in mathematical statistics.
+For the zero mean test problem, i.e. $\eta = 0$, the celebrated works of \citet{Ing82,Ing93} in the Gaussian white noise model are seminal.
+In the case $\eta >0$, the problems~\eqref{eq:mmodel}-\eqref{eq:mmodel_2sample} are known as testing for {\em precise hypotheses}, {\em relevant hypotheses} or {\em relevant differences} \citep{BerDel87}; this setting has found applications in particular in biostatistics for bioequivalence testing (see e.g. \citealp{wellek2002}).
+(See next sections for a more detailed discussion of related literature.) } In this work, we will consider the situation where the involved distributions are either Gaussian or of bounded norm (and hence sub-Gaussian), \GB{but with unknown covariance matrix acting as a nuisance parameter.}

 We are interested in finding bounds on the separation distance $\delta$, i.e. a bound on the minimum value of $\delta$ such that there exists a test with both Type I and Type II error rates bounded by a ``small'' prescribed quantity.
 Our interest here is more on the constructive side, so that we will concentrate on feasible procedures that are in particular adaptive to \GB{the covariances of the involved distributions.} A matching lower bound (for \GB{any} fixed covariance structure) will be provided in the Gaussian setting.
 We emphasize that our focus is on {\em finite sample} (i.e. nonasymptotic) results, as will be discussed below.